You are here:

 The data portal offers user-friendly, central access to marine research data, visualisations, reports and publications from a variety of data repositories and libraries in the context of German marine research.

 The Marine Environmental Database (MUDAB) summarises and provides data from the marine monitoring activities of the coastal federal states and other federal and research institutions.
-Available in German only.

 On the DAM homepage you will find a list of programmes for young scientists within the German marine research area.
 The list includes programmes for school pupils, trainees, students, doctoral candidates and postdocs.
-Available in German only.

 A portal about the research icebreaker FS Polarstern of the Alfred Wegener Institute (AWI) with current reports, pictures and data directly from the ship.